gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 ### 3.1 Lax-Greedy Sizing
 1. If this strategy is selected, then for each `NodeGroup` the `NodeGroup.MaxSize()` is initially returned as the `MachineDeployment.Spec.PoolMaximum` and the `NodeGroup.MinSize()` is given as the `0` if there are no nodes provisioned for the shoot cluster.
 1. The CA will execute scale-up/scale-down activities for the node groups if needed.
 If a NodeGroup does not have quota it will back-off and try another NodeGroup.
-1. For the next scane, we compute `NodeGroup.MaxSize()` as follows
+1. For the next scan, we compute `NodeGroup.MaxSize()` as follows
-     1. `NodeGroup.MaxSize()=      PoolMaximum-CountOfAllNodesMaterializedInOtherNodeGroups)`
+     1. `NodeGroup.MaxSize() = PoolMaximum-CountOfAllNodesMaterializedInOtherNodeGroups)`

 #### Pros/Cons
 1. Pro: This strategy has the primary advantage that workload can be provisioned within the zone for the NodeGroup.
 It can be considered as work-load friendly
 2. Pro: It can handle back-off well.
 If nodes can't be provisioned in one node group, the other node group can take up the slack.
-3. Con: It isn't backward compatabile with our current distribution logic.
+3. Con: It isn't backward compatible with our current distribution logic.
-4. Con: We need to add support for scale from zero for extended/ephmeral resources.
+4. Con: We need to add support for scale from zero for extended/ephemeral resources.
 We have [Gardener CA #132](https://github.com/gardener/autoscaler/issues/132) for this.

 #### Examples